mutty320/Chat-Room-application/README.md

 If the user is logged in-

-Then the home page will automatically redirect to the chat room.
+then the home page will automatically redirect to the chat room.

 The chat room displays as follows: